ashotmsryan/boot2root/writeup2.en.md

 p=pty.spawn("/bin/bash");
 ```

-You can syplly write on your own code then just seach on Google **url encoder** and translate to this
+You can simply write on your own code then just seach on Google **url encoder** and translate to this

 We have done this to get a reverse shell and execute cmd on server,